BrendagaoW/Springboot_Database/README.md

 Use @Service to note the **Service, which manipulate the autowired **Repository.

-Moreover, should use @ComponentScan upper the DemoApplication, so the objects noted by @Component, @Service and @Repository can be regarded as beans.
+Moreover, should use @SpringBootApplication upper the DemoApplication, so the objects noted by @Component, @Service and @Repository can be regarded as beans.

 ##4.
 Use H2 embedded database to Junit test